mrkskk/qmk_firmware/users/mrkskk/readme.md

 * [`encoders.h`](encoders.h)

 ### OLEDs
 The OLEDs show the toggled OS as well as layer and Encoder functions.
-The [`OLED_animation.c`](OLED_animation.c) file is not currently used.

 Files: